jmarrec/openstudio-backporter/docs/installation.md

 $ pip install openstudio-backporter
 ```

-This is the preferred method to install openstudio-backporter, as it will always install the most recent stable release.
+This is the preferred method to install `openstudio-backporter`, as it will always install the most recent stable release.

 If you don't have [pip][] installed, this [Python installation guide][]
 can guide you through the process.